 If you like to watch a short video demonstration about pruning, click on the video below.

-Now that you know why you need to trim your roses, it's important to find the
+Now that you know why you need to trim your roses, it's important to find the requirements for different varieties.

 Make sure to check out the variety of your rose before doing any cutting.